+A battery for a changing climate.
 OK.
 So I was getting all excited about outback 'Adventure' transport and Mars space research (see 'Blogs') when it occurred to me that the ol' golf buggy could be due for a retrofit with biochar.
-Maybe it's time to upgrade the ol' golf clubs and retrofit a golf buggy with a prototype biochar battery and solar roof that I've been thinking about for a while.
+Maybe it's time to upgrade the ol' golf clubs and retrofit a golf buggy with a prototype solar generator/powerbank and solar roof that I've been thinking about for a while.

 Here are some potential tech specs:

-Solar panel roof made from 'flash graphene' PV cells embedded in a biochar-based biocomposite
+Solar panel roof made from 'flash graphene'/twisting chromophore PV cells/'hot carrier' Perovskites embedded in a biochar-based biocomposite

 durabiity eg. vibration, operating temperature range: subzero to 60 degrees (climate change is a bitch but no reason to stop playing golf, maybe in a space suit)